Day 1: Active presents

 Day 6: Hit the streets

-Although online shopping is handy, the 12 days of Christmas health and fitness guide thinks you should get out and shop in the non-virtual world at least a few times over Christmas.
+Although online shopping is handy, the 12 days of Christmas health and fitness guide recommends you should get out and shop in the non-virtual world at least a few times over Christmas.
 Walking around the store, carrying bags and pushing a trolley will mean that you’re getting a decent workout without realising it.
 Plus, looking at the Christmas gifts that are now on offer and listening to the carols in stores is not to be missed.

 Day 7: Relax